DevExpress-Examples/out-of-maintenance-win-viewer-how-to-apply-default-filtering-to-master-filter-items-that-affect-each/Readme.md

 # How to Apply Default Filtering to Master Filter Items that Affect Each Other

-The following DashboardViewer events allow you to apply default master filtering:
+The following Dashboard Viewer events allow you to apply default master filtering:

 * [MasterFilterDefaultValues](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.MasterFilterDefaultValues)
 * [RangeFilterDefaultValue](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.RangeFilterDefaultValue)